groundlight/python-sdk/docs/docs/getting-started/4-managing-confidence.md

 Tuning confidence lets you balance accuracy against latency.
 Higher confidence will get higher accuracy, but will generally require longer latency.
+Higher confidence also requires more labels, which increases labor costs.

 :::